 I have held a lot of jobs, but in each of them I have found myself doing similar things, which include:

-- experiential learning and training program design
+- experiential leadership development program design

 - building systems and processes that work

-- paying attention to a lot of details, timelines, priorities and stakeholder needs
+- administration of timelines, priorities and teams

 And if you're wondering, I have a BA in History from the University of British Columbia and a MA in International Education from the SIT Graduate Institute.
 I've worked for international nonprofits and in the educational sector for most of my career.
 I dislike social media and going to events where I don't know anyone.
 I love my family, traveling, the beach and mystery novels.